CMSgov/beneficiary-fhir-data/apps/bfd-pipeline/bfd-pipeline-rda-grpc/README.md

 to be marked as `unresolved`, and the job will try to ingest it again the next time it starts up.

 ## RdaServer

+The `RdaServer` class provides an implementation of the RDA API server for use in testing or to populate data in the prod-sbx environment.
+Provides static methods to launch the RDA API server either listening on a local port or using gRPC "in-process" mode.
+The static methods automatically release resources once the server is no longer in use.

+The mock server can serve claim updates for FISS or MCS (or both) in one of three modes:

+* NDJSON files on local disk
+* NDJSON files in an S3 bucket
+* Randomly generated claim updates

+The server can optionally insert random validation errors into the claim updates to facilitate pipeline testing.
+NDJSON files must be in protobuf JSON format (exported using `com.google.protobuf.util.JsonFormat`) with one claim update per line.
+Updates should be in increasing sequence number order.

+When reading NDJSON files from an S3 bucket all of the files must be in the same logical directory and must have names matching this regex: `^(fiss|mcs)(-(\d+)-(\d+))?\.ndjson(\.gz)?$`.
+The prefix denotes the type of claims in the file and the numbers (if present) denote the range of sequence numbers in the file.
+Multiple files can be provided.
+Using smaller files can improve responsiveness when a client requests a non-zero starting sequence number.
+Gzipped files are automatically decompressed as they are read.

+S3 data files are downloaded to a local directory before being streamed to clients.
+They can be stored in a permanent directory or in a temporary directory.
+See `gov.cms.bfd.pipeline.rda.grpc.server.RdaMessageSourceFactory.Config` for details.

+## RdaServerJob

+A `PipelineJob` implementation that runs an in-process `RdaServer` to serve either S3 or random claim updates.
+This is used in the `prod-sbx` environment to populate the database with Synthea data.